 Vodka guide: all you need to know about the Queen of spirits

-So much so that by now there are excellent vodka producers also in northern Europe, in the United States and even in Japan many historic whiskey distilleries like Nikka, are starting to produce their vodka.
+So much so that excellent vodka producers can now be found in Northern Europe, the United States, and even Japan, where many historic whiskey distilleries (Nikka) are beginning to produce their own vodka.

 How is vodka produced?

 The number of distillations changes, but the process is always the same.
-Grains are milled (barley or wheat) or potatoes and water is added and ferments with selected yeasts so that this sort of “beer” reaches 8 degrees of alcohol.
+Milled grains (like barley or wheat) or potatoes are mixed with water and fermented with certain yeasts to make “beer” with an 8 percent alcohol content.

-At this point we start with the first distillation: our beer is heated and the steam collected in a cooler where it condenses.
-With the second distillation, heads and tails are usually eliminated, the lighter and heavier substances such as aldens, esters, sulfur dioxide, which will then be redistilled in a second batch.
+At this point, we start with the first distillation: our beer is heated, and the steam is collected in a cooler where it condenses.
+With the second distillation, heads and tails are usually eliminated.
+In a second batch, the aldens, esters, and sulfur dioxide that are lighter and heavier will be redistilled.

-At this point, it depends on the master distiller to choose how many distillations are necessary.
-The fact is that the more you distill the alcohol, the greater is the loss of substance other than alcohol and therefore the distillate tends to the neutrality of flavor.
+At this point, it depends on the master distiller to decide how many distillations are necessary.
+The more you distill alcohol, the more things besides alcohol you lose, so the distillate tends to have no taste.

-But distillation done over and over again to obtain a distillate as neutral as possible, more and more tasteless, it is very expensive, so in the case of coarser vodkas, it is used to filter with carbon to further purify the distillate.
+But distilling over and over again to get a distillate that is as neutral as possible is very expensive, so for vodkas that aren’t as smooth, carbon is used to filter the distillate to make it even cleaner.

-The most extreme case is represented by the Swedish Vodka Purity, produced with pure water taken directly from a glacier, whose heart has been distilled the beauty of 34 times.
-And with every distillation, it becomes purer and purer, but there is a loss of 90% of the initial volume.
+The most extreme case is represented by Swedish vodka Purity, produced with pure water taken directly from a glacier, whose heart has been distilled 34 times.
+And each time it is distilled, it gets more pure and refined, but 90% of its original volume is lost.

 Vodka: the water of life

-Even the name vodka recalls purity: in fact, the word vodka means “water” in many Slavic languages.
-Magical water, another brandy that warms, restores and chases away the cold.
-Literally, vodka means small water, voda.
+Even the name vodka recalls purity; in fact, the word vodka means “water” in many Slavic languages.
+A magical water that warms and chases away the cold.
+Vodka literally means “little water”, voda.

 But thanks to some brilliant advertising maneuvers and some great cocktails, such as the Moscow Mule and Sex on the Beach, invented to launch vodka on the US market, people discovered that vodka is fabulous for making cocktails.

-The tasteless vodka does not change the flavor of the ingredients, but it strengthens them with its own alcoholic thickness: perhaps whoever invented vodka has found the philosopher’s stone.
-Gin is resinous, rum aromatic, tequila is lysergic, cachaça is enveloping and fruity, vodka is hot and sharp and you can combine it virtually with every ingredient, juice, bitter, jam, vermouth, wine.
+The tasteless vodka does not change the flavor of the ingredients, but it strengthens them with its alcoholic thickness: perhaps whoever invented vodka has found the philosopher’s stone.
+Gin is resinous, rum is aromatic, tequila is lysergic, cachaça is enveloping and fruity, and vodka is hot and sharp.
+It can be mixed with almost anything: juice, bitters, jam, vermouth, and wine.